On Jacobians of geometrically reduced curves and their N\'eron models: Introduction

 Let $k$ be a field and let $C$ be a geometrically reduced connected proper algebraic curve over $k.$ The purpose of this article is to investigate the relationship between the structure of $C$ and the structure of its Jacobian $\Pic^0_{C/k}$ without imposing the condition that $k$ be perfect.
 In the case where $k$ does happen to be perfect, this has been worked out in great detail in the literature; see, for example, \cite{BLR}, Chapter 9.1.
 We shall begin by describing the situation over perfect ground fields; this will enable us to formulate more precise questions for the general case, which we shall subsequently answer.
-Suppose now that $k$ be a perfect field and that $C$ be a proper \it geometrically integral \rm algebraic curve over $k$.
+Suppose now that $k$ is a perfect field and that $C$ is a proper \it geometrically integral \rm algebraic curve over $k$.
 Let $\nu\colon \tilde{C}\to C$ be the normalisation morphism.
 By \cite{BLR}, p.
-247, there is a unique factorisation $\tilde{C}\overset{\tilde{\nu}}{\to} C'\overset{\nu'}{\to} C$ of $\nu,$ such that $C'$ is the largest curve between $C$ and its normalisation which is universally homeomorphic to $C.$ Then we have the following \begin{proposition} \rm (\cite{BLR}, Chapter 9.1, Propositions 9 and 10) \it The morphisms are surjective in the étale topology and induce a filtration whose successive quotients are a smooth connected unipotent algebraic group, a torus, and an Abelian variety over $k,$ respectively. \end{proposition} The main observation here is that the filtration constructed above in terms of the morphism $\nu$ is \it intrinsic \rm to the algebraic group $\Pic^0_{C/k}.$ Indeed, since $k$ is perfect, Chevalley's theorem (together with the well-known structure theory of smooth connected commutative affine algebraic groups over perfect fields) tells us that there is a unique exact sequence (which depends only upon $\Pic^0_{C/k}$ and not on $C$), where $U,$ $T$, and $A$ are a smooth connected unipotent algebraic group, a torus, and an Abelian variety over $k,$ respectively.
-In the notation of the Proposition above, we have $\ker{\nu'^\ast}=U,$ $\ker\nu^\ast /\ker{\nu'^\ast}=T,$ and $\Pic^0_{C/k}/ \ker \nu^\ast =A.$ It is well-known that the factorization $\nu=\nu'\circ \tilde{\nu},$ Chevalley's theorem, as well as most statements of the structure theory of smooth connected commutative affine algebraic groups over perfect fields, all fail of we drop the condition that $k$ be perfect.
-We shall see however, that there is a way of describing the structure of the Jacobian of a geometrically reduced curve over an imperfect field which closely resembles the situation over a perfect field.
-More precisely, we shall see in Theorem \ref{Jacstructthm} that, over an arbitrary field $\kappa,$ if $C^{\mathrm{sn}}$ denotes the \it seminormalisation \rm of $C$ (see Proposition \ref{seminormalisationexprop}), we have a factorisation of the normalisation morphism $\nu\colon \widetilde{C}\to C$ which induces a filtration
+247, there is a unique factorisation $\tilde{C}\overset{\tilde{\nu}}{\to} C'\overset{\nu'}{\to} C$ of $\nu,$ such that $C'$ is the largest curve between $C$ and its normalisation which is universally homeomorphic to $C.$ Then we have the following \begin{proposition} \rm (\cite{BLR}, Chapter 9.1, Propositions 9 and 10) \it The morphisms are surjective in the étale topology and induce a filtration whose successive quotients are a smooth connected unipotent algebraic group, a torus, and an Abelian variety over $k,$ respectively. \end{proposition} The main observation here is that the filtration constructed above in terms of the morphism $\nu$ is \it intrinsic \rm to the algebraic group $\Pic^0_{C/k}.$ Indeed, since $k$ is perfect, Chevalley's theorem (\cite{CGP}, Theorem A.3.7), together with the well-known structure theory of smooth connected commutative affine algebraic groups over perfect fields (\cite{CGP}, Propositions A.1.4 and A.2.11, and \cite{SGA3}, Exposé XVII, Théorème 6.1.1 A) ii)), tells us that there is a unique exact sequence (which depends only upon $\Pic^0_{C/k}$ and not on $C$), where $U,$ $T$, and $A$ are a smooth connected unipotent algebraic group, a torus, and an Abelian variety over $k,$ respectively.
+In the notation of Proposition \ref{IntroBLRProp}, we have $\ker{\nu'^\ast}=U,$ $\ker\nu^\ast /\ker{\nu'^\ast}=T,$ and $\Pic^0_{C/k}/ \ker \nu^\ast =A.$ It is well-known that the factorisation $\nu=\nu'\circ \tilde{\nu},$ Chevalley's theorem, as well as most statements of the structure theory of smooth connected commutative affine algebraic groups over perfect fields, all fail if we drop the condition that $k$ be perfect.
+We shall see however, that there is a way of describing the structure of the Jacobian of a geometrically reduced curve over an imperfect field which closely resembles the situation over a perfect field (see Section \ref{JacSecY}).
+More precisely, we shall see in Theorem \ref{Jacstructthm} that, over an arbitrary field $\kappa,$ if $C^{\mathrm{sn}}$ denotes the \it seminormalisation \rm of $C$ (see Proposition \ref{seminormalisationexprop}), we have a factorisation of the normalisation morphism $\nu\colon \widetilde{C}\to C,$ which induces a filtration